VyomVyas25/EKF_localization_ROS2/README.md

 # EKF Localization ROS2

 ## Overview
-The EKF Localization and SLAM ROS2 repository provides an implementation of an Extended Kalman Filter (EKF) based localization and SLAM (Simultaneous Localization and Mapping) framework using ROS2.
-This project is designed as a modular and extendable codebase that leverages sensor fusion to accurately estimate the robot’s state and build maps of its environment.
+The EKF Localization ROS2 repository provides an implementation of an Extended Kalman Filter (EKF) based localization framework using ROS2.
+This project is designed as a modular and extendable codebase that leverages sensor fusion to accurately estimate the robot’s state correspomding to its environment.

 Key features of the project include:
 - EKF-based sensor fusion: Integrates various sensor inputs (e.g., odometry, IMU, LiDAR) using EKF for robust state estimation.
-- SLAM implementation: Offers a method for creating maps on-the-fly while localizing the robot in an unknown environment.
 - ROS2 integration: Leverages ROS2 for inter-process communications, with nodes well-structured for sensor data management, filter processing, and visualization.
 - Simulation support: Includes launch files for running simulations in environments like Gazebo, making it easier to test in a virtual world before real-world deployment.